mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   </li>
 </ul>

-Overall, I think the prelim exams were very demanding, but I felt that the entire year was solid preparation that gave us the tools to succeed.
+> Overall, I think the prelim exams were very demanding, but I felt that the entire year was solid preparation that gave us the tools to succeed.
 We had an opportunity to show our professors everything we learned by solving problems we had never seen before.

-> After going through the stress of studying for hours each day, I felt a great sense of confidence after passing them and am now really looking forward to the next year of classes.
+After going through the stress of studying for hours each day, I felt a great sense of confidence after passing prelims and am now really looking forward to the next year of classes.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">